- November 4, 2020

 Using the Average True Range indicator (ATR) is a smart way to determine where your stop loss should be placed.

-While there are other ways including using support resistance levels, candlestick swing highs or low, and even trend lines, ATR stops use volatility.
+While there are other ways to address your stop placement including using support resistance levels, previous day high or low, and even trend lines, the ATR stops use market volatility.
+As a volatility indicator, the average true range will adjust depending on the condition of the instrument you are trading.

 ATR Stop Method – Why Use It